middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-committees.md

 (c) Such matters may not be initiated at the May plenary session of the faculty.

-ii. *Programs and Majors*
+ii. _Programs and Majors_

 (a) The Educational Affairs Committee will recommend for approval by a vote of the faculty any new program, standalone minor, or major or the elimination of any existing program, standalone minor, or major.

-(b) Proposals for new programs, standalone minors, and majors to be introduced in the following year's catalog should be submitted, with divisional approval, to the EAC no later than November 15\.
+(b) Proposals for new programs, standalone minors, and majors to be introduced in the following year's catalog should be submitted, with divisional approval, to the EAC no later than November 15.
 All proposals for new programs and majors recommended by the EAC will be presented to the full faculty for a vote.

-iii. *Academic Regulations*
+iii. _Academic Regulations_

 (a) Proposals for changes in academic regulations included in the catalog and the College Handbook will be referred to the Educational Affairs Committee.